nyxical420/rodnmod/README.md

 python setup.py build
 ```

-This should automatically build Rod n' Mod for you and put the final build at the root folder.
+This should automatically build Rod n' Mod for you and put the final build at the build folder.

 # Troubleshooting / Known Bugs & Stuff